rishav-bhardwaz/aslino/README.md

 - **WebRTC**: A technology that enables peer-to-peer audio, video, and data sharing between browser clients.
 - **Socket.io**: A library for real-time web applications that enables bi-directional communication between web clients and servers.
 - **Node.js**: Server-side JavaScript runtime environment used to build the backend server.
-- **Express.js**: A web application framework for Node.js, used for handling HTTP requests and routing.
-- **MongoDB**: A NoSQL database used to store user data and chat history.

 ## Getting Started

 Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.